home-assistant/developers.home-assistant/docs/frontend/development.md

 [Yarn](https://yarnpkg.com/en/) is used as the package manager for node modules.
 [Install yarn using the instructions here.](https://yarnpkg.com/getting-started/install)

-Next, development dependencies need to be installed to bootstrap the frontend development environment.
-First activate the right Node version and then download all the dependencies:
+### Install development dependencies and fetch latest translations

+Bootstrap the frontend development environment by installing development dependencies and downloading the latest translations.

 ```shell
 nvm use